 Build a Teddy Bear

 Looking for a way to entertain the kiddos and the adults?
-Creative Director Percy Sales of Percy Sales Events suggests setting up a stuffed animal station similar to the Build-a-Bear Workshops you see in the mall.
-Companies like Stuffed Bear Party and Noah’s Ark Animal Workshop come onsite with all the materials to help guests design their own stuffed animals.
+Creative director Percy Sales of Percy Sales Events suggests setting up a stuffed animal station similar to the Build-a-Bear Workshops you see in the mall.
+Companies like Stuffed Bear Party and Noah’s Ark Animal Workshop come onsite with all the materials to help guests design their own.
 It’s surprising how much the adult guests will get into this idea, too.
 As Sales says, “Who doesn’t love a teddy bear to remember a special occasion?”

 Offer the Coolest of Desserts